verazb/verazb.github.io/index.md

 My interests lie in health economics, labour economics, social insurance design and applied econometrics.

-I study how individuals respond to the economic incentives created by health insurance, unemployment insurance, and income taxation systems.
-Current topics include
-- The strategic timing of healthcare consumption
-- The design of unemployment insurance with heterogeneous responses to coverage generosity
-- The heterogeneity in labour supply responses of low-income workers.

-In my research, I develop new causal identification designs derived from theoretical models, and implement them using large administrative datasets.

 Please download my CV [here](docs/Zabrodina_CV_Nov2021.pdf), or get in touch by [email](mailto:vera.zabrodina@unibas.ch).

 I will be visiting the [Center for Labor Economics](http://cle.berkeley.edu/) at the University of California, Berkeley, from January to March 2022.